Vanuatu country brief

 Vanuatu has a unicameral 52-member Parliament, elected to a four-year term by universal adult suffrage.
 The President of the Republic (Constitutional Head of State) is elected for a five-year term through secret ballot by an electoral college comprising Parliament and the Presidents of Vanuatu's six provincial governments.
 The current President, HE Iolu Johnson Abbil, was elected on 2 September 2009.
 The Prime Minister is elected by Parliament from among its members by secret ballot.

 National elections were held on 30 October 2012.
 The first sitting of Parliament, held on 19 November 2012, saw Prime Minister Meltek Sato Kilman Livtunvanu (Sato Kilman) elected Prime Minister for the second time.
-However, on 21 March, Kilman resigned pre-empting a motion of no confidence.
-On 23 March, Moana Carcasses Kalosil was elected Prime Minister.
-Tahitian-born, Carcasses is the first non Ni-Vanuatu to hold the office.
+On 21 March 2013, Kilman resigned pre-empting a motion of no confidence.
+On 23 March 2013, Moana Carcasses Kalosil was elected Prime Minister.
+Moana Carcasses himself faced a motion of no confidence on 15 May 2014 and lost the prime ministership.
+Joe Natuman was then sworn in as Prime Minster.

 Most of Vanuatu's population lives in rural areas where subsistence farming and fishing are the main sources of livelihood.
 While agriculture, particularly beef cattle, is an important export industry, Vanuatu's economic growth is driven largely by tourism and construction.
 Tourism and tourism-related services sectors (wholesale and retail trade, hotels and restaurants, and transport and communication) account for approximately 40 per cent of GDP and one third of people in formal employment.
 Construction activity is being driven by private-sector retail, residential and a number of donor-funded government construction projects mostly on the island of Efate, particularly in Port Vila.